dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 If the swap was not successful, the decentralization attempt failed.
 Thus, everything will be reverted to the state before the SNS launch, including that the dapp’s control is handed back to the developers and all collected ICP are refunded to the swap participants.

+### SNS lifecycle
+Canisters need cycles, need to be maintained.
+Maybe describe how upgrades work